maxrpark/SimpleCode/docs/src/guide/README.md

 ## Template

-All you need to do is to create a section or div tag with the class slidesContainer and inside it place as many div tags as you want your slides-show or carousel to have.
+All you need to do is to create a section or div tag with the class sliderContainer and inside it place as many div tags as you want your slides-show or carousel to have.
 This div needs to have the slide class to work.

 ```html
 <section height="80vh" class="sliderContainer">